 - To reheat refrigerated scrambled eggs, melt some butter in a pan over medium low heat.
 Add the eggs; they will likely clump together.
 After the eggs have been in the pan for a minute, gently press on them with the back of a rubber spatula so the curds split up into smaller groups.
 Turn them around in the pan to coat the curds in butter and warm them through.
 Two eggs should take about three minutes to warm through on the stove top.
 The texture isn’t quite the same as freshly made, but they are still delicious.

 - You can also freeze scrambled eggs.
 People do it all the time with quiche, egg cups, and homemade egg and sausage sandwiches.
 I have never personally frozen scrambled eggs on their own, but this website provides step by step instructions how to freeze and thaw scrambled eggs.

 These eggs look as good piled high on a piece of toast as they do alongside sausage and hash browns or sautéed spinach and avocado.

 If using other ingredients, make sure they are fully cooked before adding them to the eggs.

-1 Melt butter in a small skillet over medium heat.
+Melt the butter in a small skillet over medium heat.